The Best Time to Practice Dog Training Skills

 - 2 min read

-This simple truth might be the most important lesson in dog training—and it’s the difference between success and failure when it matters most.
+“The best time to practice a needed skill is when it’s not needed.”
+This simple truth might be the most important lesson in dog training.
+It’s often the difference between success and failure when it matters most.

 A common reason dogs fail to follow commands in high-stress situations isn’t stubbornness or disobedience.
 It’s lack of preparation.
 The dog and the human haven’t practiced working together in that specific context.
 The skill might exist, but it hasn’t been rehearsed enough—especially not in environments that challenge focus and engagement.

 Another major problem?
 Humans often wait too long to act.
-They try to give commands once a situation has already escalated—once the dog is overstimulated, anxious, or fully distracted.
+They try to give commands once a situation has already escalated—when the dog is overstimulated, anxious, or fully distracted.
 The problem here isn’t the dog.
 It’s the timing, the expectation, and the lack of preparation in lower-stress environments.

 You can’t expect your dog to perform under pressure if you’ve never trained for pressure.
 Real obedience in the real world requires a progression.

 It starts with defining the exact behaviors you want from your dog.
-Then you intentionally build those patterns through movement and repetition, beginning in a quiet, low-stress space like your kitchen or living room.
-On leash.
-With patience.
-With clarity.
+Then, you intentionally build those patterns through movement and repetition, beginning in a quiet, low-stress space like your kitchen or living room.
+Use a leash.
+Be patient.
+Provide clarity.

 As your teamwork improves, you level up—slowly.
 Move to your backyard.
 Then to the driveway.
 Then to the quiet side of a local park.
 Over time, your dog begins to anticipate what you want before you even ask.
 That’s when the magic starts.
 You’ve laid the groundwork for trust and responsiveness that holds up even when distractions spike.

 If your dog tunes you out in these more challenging spaces, it’s a sign that the environment holds more value than you do in that moment.
-And that’s not permanent—it just means you need more reps, more engagement, more clarity.
+And that’s not permanent—it just means you need more reps, more engagement, and more clarity.
 Training is a muscle.
 You wouldn’t try to curl 100 pounds on day one.
 You build strength over time.

 In the video below, you’ll see Caleb working with his two seven-month-old puppies, Hagrid and Lilly.
 They’re not just at Home Depot for a stroll.
 They’re practicing behaviors that started months ago—in the exercise pen, in the living room, in the backyard.
 Then came the driveway, the park, the dog park, the grocery store.
 And now, the Home Depot.
 Each environment raises the challenge just enough to grow their resilience and adaptability.